How to Test & Tag a Toaster

 If you confirm you are connected to bare metal and still get a failed result, the test is a fail and the unit should be removed from service.

 Insulation Resistance – Keeping your reference lead connected, switch your toaster on by pressing down the sliding switch.
 This will not stay down as it requires mains power to latch, so you will need to hold it in the ON position.
 It is often easier to do this right from the beginning before you start the Earth Continuity test as many testers will come up with a warning if this test is conducted without the unit turned on.
+Also, make sure you're aware of the test readings (as opposed to just a pass or fail) as the Insulation Test results will often indicate wear and tear in the toaster.

 Earth Leakage Test – While many see this as an optional test, most appliances today require this under AS/NZS 3760 due to the presence of electronic components in the circuit.
 Best practice dictates you should conduct the Earth Leakage Test on all appliances possible as it is almost impossible to determine if electronics are present without taking an item apart.
 Keeping your reference lead connected, select the Leakage Test on your tester.